gemseo/gemseo/doc_src/data_persistence/cache.rst

    For the sake of performance,
-   the input value of type ``Mapping[str, ndarray | int | float]`` is flatten to a NumPy array, hashed using the algorithm XXH64 of the `xxHash library <https://cyan4973.github.io/xxHash/>`__ and the hashed value compare to the ones stored in the :attr:`~.MDODiscipline.cache`.
+   the input value of type ``Mapping[str, ndarray | int | float]`` is flatten to a NumPy array, hashed using the algorithm XXH64 of the `xxHash library <https://cyan4973.github.io/xxHash/>`__ and the hashed value compare to the ones stored in the :attr:`~.Discipline.cache`.

 Set the cache policy of a discipline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~